mr-pointing/website/content/projects/Mr. Pointing Website.md

 I downloaded [an embed pdf shortcut](https://github.com/anvithks/hugo-embed-pdf-shortcode) to help out, you can use it like this:

 The PDF embed didn’t work, I think it might be a linking issue.

 Need to fix the projects pages, need a date fix.

+Date issued fixed!

+Next issue is to get all the images working.
+Files that need it:
+- Fix Cloudflare Hugo Title!
+- Intro to Algo Chapter 1
+- Khan Academy